 I know for sure it has touched mine.

-The Second Annual Steel City Underground March of Dimes fundraising contest!
+The Third Annual Steel City Underground March of Dimes fundraising contest!